-Each week on Wednesday, you will find a post that includes several discussion questions and the case or activity assignment.
-You will be expected to answer one or all of the discussion questions on the week's readings by Tuesday @11:59 PM.
+Each week on Thursday, you will find a post that includes several discussion questions and the case or activity assignment.
+You will be expected to answer all of these discussion questions on the week's readings by Wednesday @11:59 PM.
 You may also comment on your peer's posts instead of addressing a question directly.
-A paragraph or two of thoughtful analysis is expected for your initial answer to the question.
-I also expect that you will contribute at least five answers/comments each week to the general discussion.
+A paragraph or two of thoughtful analysis is expected for all of your posts.
+I also expect that you will contribute at least five answers/ comments each week to the general discussion.